-Figure 2: High level block diagram for braille translator device transistor allows us to control the state of the solenoid with an I/O signal from the microcontroller.
+Figure 2: High level block diagram for braille translator device that there will be 25 such solenoids connected in parallel to the power supply shown in figure 3.
+The transistor allows us to control the state of the solenoid with an I/O signal from the microcontroller.